We have five factories and 19 years of experience in plant extracts

 Conclusion:

-The intake recommendations for Lycopene are designed to support a healthy lifestyle and promote optimal health.
-By focusing on a balanced diet rich in fruits and vegetables, you can enjoy the benefits of Lycopene without the risks associated with excessive intake.
+The intake recommendations for lycopene are designed to support a healthy lifestyle and promote optimal health.
+By focusing on a balanced diet rich in fruits and vegetables, you can enjoy the benefits of lycopene without the risks associated with excessive intake.
 Always consult with a healthcare provider or a registered dietitian for personalized advice on dietary needs and supplementation.

 5. Conclusion and Final Thoughts